zonemaster/zonemaster-backend/docs/API.md

 ### Deviations from JSON-RPC 2.0

 * The `"jsonrpc"` property is not checked.
-* The error code -32603 is used for invalid arguments, as opposed to -32602.
+* The error code -32603 is used for invalid arguments, as opposed to the dedicated error code -32602.
 * When standard error codes are used, the accompanying messages are not the standard ones.